 In part 1, we looked at the Roval Fusee Star wheels, in this review we give the Fusee E5 wheels a going over and compare them to the Star and a pair of Campagnolo Electron wheels.
-We give you our opinions on the Roval wheels and the performance of those and our usual wheels by Campagnolo
+We give you our opinions on the Roval wheels and the performance of those and our usual wheels by Campagnolo.

-I must say I prefer the look of the Fusee E5’s, maybe I am “old fashioned” but these wheels look light and fast, minimalist is the word that comes to mind.
-The hubs are small and unobtrusive, the spokes are slim and sleek and the rims are strong and have an aero profile, they look very smart and would be the weapon of choice for any course profile, except perhaps cobbles and very rough road conditions.
+I must say I prefer the look of the Fusee E5’s.
+Maybe I am “old fashioned,” but these wheels look light and fast, minimalist is the word that comes to mind.
+The hubs are small and unobtrusive.
+The spokes are slim and sleek, and the rims are strong and have an aero profile.
+They look very smart and would be the weapon of choice for any course profile, except perhaps cobbles and very rough road conditions.

 And The Comparison?

-I like the look of the Roval Star wheels and they rode well, except where I live its very hilly, so I need a pair of wheels that you can help me climb as I need as much help as I can get fighting against gravity.
+I like the look of the Roval Star wheels.
+They rode well, except where I live it’s very hilly, so I need a pair of wheels that can help me climb, sinceI need as much help as I can get to fight against gravity.

-If you are interested in any of the specialized wheels, take a look at their web-site: specialized.com, – Equipment – Road Components.
+If you are interested in any of the specialized wheels, take a look at their website: specialized.com – Equipment – Road Components.

 Marks out of ten: –

 The Roval Fusee E5 Wheels 9.